timdeschryver/timdeschryver.dev/content/blog/sharing-data-between-modules-is-peanuts/index.md

 }
 ```

-### The feature module
+### Feature modules

-The groceries state is added to the state tree as `groceries` because this is how I defined it.
+The groceries state is added to the state tree as `groceries` because this is how it's defined.

 ![](./images/4.png)

-### The feature selectors
+### Feature selectors

 Now that we know how the feature state looks, we can write the selectors to select the data.